 Kids learn English best when they interact with the objects they are being taught about.
-Preschoolers are kinaesthetic learners, so identifying, touching and smelling the object and being able to tell how it feels helps them memorise it easier.
+Preschoolers are kinesthetic learners, so identifying, touching and smelling the object and being able to tell how it feels helps them memorize it easier.
 Find a few ideas below to get started!

 1. Gather some objects - Place the objects on the table and make a "word bank" with all the words your child would use to describe how the object looks, feels and smells.
 Use words like: "fluffy", "rough", "crinkly", "sticky", etc. To make it more playful, have your child describe the object and you take a guess.

 3. Read "touching and feeling" books - These books are gold for early ELLs.
 They are a great help when it comes to learning vocabulary to describe textures of objects.
 Check out Usborne's touchy-feely series of books.
-In the books the main protagonist is a mouse looking for something, and as soon as he thinks he found it, he realises it's too bobbly/hairy/fluffy.
+In the books, the main protagonist is a mouse looking for something, and as soon as he thinks he found it, he realizes it's too bobbly/hairy/fluffy.